fgyimah/fgyimah/README.md

 <img src="/banner.png">

-Francis Gyimah is a fullstack javascript web and mobile engineer and android developer in Kotlin/Java.
+Francis Gyimah is a fullstack javascript/typescript web and mobile engineer and android developer in Kotlin/Java.
 I love building great experiences on the web and on mobile.
 I love working with tools like Docker and Kubernetes and integrations with cloud systems.
-Currently pursing a computer engineering degree at [KNUST](https://www.knust.edu.gh/).

 **Tools and Languages I'm currently working with:**